Young female and male participants giving thumbs up as they run past

 For safety reasons, clear bags will be provided at both locations - no personal bags will be accepted.
 Event organisers will do everything they can to look after your belongings but accept no responsibility for their security so please leave any valuables at home.

-There is loads of entertainment on course, so leave the headphones at home and soak up the atmosphere!
+There is loads of entertainment on course, so we recommend leaving the headphones at home so you can soak up the atmosphere!

 There will be lots of important information from course marshals and police that you’ll need to be able to hear for your own safety and that of fellow participants.
 Also, even though the roads are closed there will be emergency service vehicles on course so you’ll need to be aware of what’s going on around you.